 Independent Medical Examination

-A victim of a serious accident may be examined and treated by a doctor of his or her choosing soon after the accident.
-One concern is that the victim's own doctor may be somewhat biased towards the victim or their past medical records in assessing the extent of the injuries.
-Therefore, the party being sued for compensation for the victim's injuries may want to have an independent physician examine the victim or provide a second opinion.
-This is especially true if the victim has not yet been examined.
+A victim of a serious accident may be examined and treated by their own doctor after an accident.
+One concern is that the victim's own doctor may be somewhat biased towards the victim in assessing the extent of the injuries.
+The party being sued for compensation for the victim's injuries may want to have an independent physician examine the victim or provide a second opinion.
+This also applies if the victim has not yet been examined.

-- Make sure the victim did, in fact, sustain injuries;
+- Make sure the victim did sustain injuries;

-- Affirm that the injuries are as serious as the victim claims them to be; and
+- Affirm that the injuries are as serious as the victim claims; and

 - Make sure the injury claim is not attributable to a different cause.

-If the accident involves workers' compensation to pay for medical treatment or ongoing treatment for a medical condition, such as a new disability, an independent medical examiner report (IME report) can be especially valuable.
+If the accident involves workers' compensation to pay for medical treatment or ongoing treatment for a medical condition, such as a new disability, an independent medical examiner report (IME report) can be required.

 When IMEs Can Be Ordered